Racial & Economic Justice

 What You Need to Know

-The ACLU of California protects the constitutional rights of all children to equal educational opportunity.
-We focus on ensuring that the public education system provides exceptional education to our most vulnerable students, such as students of color, LGBTQ youth, and low-income youth, and that all decisions are centered on students' needs and success.
-Read More
+The ACLU of California protects the constitutional rights to equitable educational opportunities for all children.
+We focus on ensuring that the public education system provides exceptional education to our most marginalized students, and that all decisions are centered on student need and success.